billforsternz/winged-spider/README.md

 # Chess

-Winged Spider was created for a chess website, and has built in support for interactive chess presentation.
-For more details see the
+Winged Spider was created for a chess website (New Zealand Chess Federation website, and has built in support for interactive chess presentation.
+For more details see the [example project](https://triplehappy.com/winged-spider-example/output/details-chess.html)

-[example project](https://triplehappy.com/winged-spider-example/output/details-chess.html)
+# Building Winged Spider

+Winged Spider has been tested on Windows, Linux and Mac.
+Simple project and solution files for Visual Studio C++ (2017) on Windows are provided.
+Windows and Mac executables are in the release .zip.
+I have tried to make it easy to build yourself on any platform.
+All that is needed is a C++17 capable compiler and linker.
+For simplicity's sake all the source files are in one directory (src), and even the third party MD4C c files have been renamed as cpp, with a few minor adjustments to make them correct C++ programs (mainly casting void pointers from malloc and realloc to typed pointers).

+For example, the command line to build the Mac Intel executable was;

+    g++ -O3 -std=c++17 -o ws-mac-x64_86 -mmacosx-version-min=10.15 -arch x64_86 src/*.cpp

+Note that this means the Mac version requires macOS 10.15 (Catalina) or later.
+This is a consequence of using the C++17 <filesystem> facilites to navigate the directory structure.
+Support for this has only been provided for recent macOS versions.
+There are much older well known Unix APIs for navigating directories, and if necessary, with a bit of work, it would be possible to retrofit them into Winged Spider.

+# Acknowledgements

+Thanks to Martin Mitáš (mity on Github) for the MD4C markdown parser.

 # The name means what?